SAMM BSIMM Mapping

 Introduction

-The Building Security In Maturity Model (BSIMM) and OWASP Software Assurance Maturity Model (SAMM) share a unique history.
-Both were conceived around 2008-2009, during the early days of structured application security maturity frameworks.
+The Building Security In Maturity Model (BSIMM) and OWASP Software Assurance Maturity Model (SAMM) share a common history.
+Both were conceived around 2008-2009 and are based on OpenSAMM, which was created by Pravir Chandra.
 Over time, however, these two models have evolved independently, with distinct conceptual differences.
-We have previously explored these differences in detail (reference).
+We have previously explored these differences in detail .
 Despite their divergence, both frameworks aim to help organizations enhance their application security programs.
-Recognizing this shared mission, the OWASP SAMM core team has developed a detailed mapping between SAMM and BSIMM, highlighting their similarities and points of alignment.
+Recognizing this shared mission, we have developed a detailed mapping between SAMM and BSIMM, highlighting their similarities and points of alignment.

 Mapping Granularity